EU leaders to weigh terrorism, defense ties, migration

-Before the two-day meeting in Brussels starting Thursday, summit chairman Donald Tusk trumpeted the resurgence of the EU, even as Britain launched talks this week on leaving.
+Ahead of the two-day meeting in Brussels, summit chairman Donald Tusk trumpeted the resurgence of the EU, even as Britain launched talks this week on leaving.

 Tusk told the leaders in an invitation letter that after a series of election defeats for anti-migrant parties, notably in France, the EU is “slowly turning the corner.”

-He said “we are witnessing the return of the EU rather as a solution, not a problem.”
+“We are witnessing the return of the EU rather as a solution, not a problem,” he wrote.

 Most Read Stories